20 years missing the master, Telê Santana | OneFootball

 Telê Santana

-“It is difficult to attain perfection, but it is not difficult to come close to it.”
+“It is difficult to achieve perfection, but it is not difficult to come close to it.”

 Gambar artikel:20 years missing the master, Telê Santana